mtieltjes/AndroidIntentTester/README.md

 - Export current actions to JSON
 - View a live log of received broadcasts (action, package, extras)
 - Share or clear the log easily
-- Minimal Material3 + Jetpack Compose UI
+- Prints logs of KeyEvents

 ---